 The IAEA/WHO SSDL Network is an association of national SSDLs which agree to cooperate in promoting the objectives of that Network under international auspices.
 Its objectives are:

-- to establish and facilitate links between the members and the international measurement system for radiation measurements, through PSDLs; and
+- Traceability: to establish and facilitate links between end users of dosimeters, the SSDL members and the SI system for radiation measurements;

-- to promote the compatibility of methods applied for calibration and performance of dosimetry in order to achieve uniformity of measurements throughout the world.
+- Consistency: to promote international recommendations on methods applied for calibration and performance of dosimetry in order to achieve consistency of measurements in all countries;

 Please refer to the webpage of the IAEA/WHO SSDL network for further information.